-Corners were stared into.
-A pen was clicked.
-Someone's stomach growled.
 One of us finally spoke.
 "We can point to a hundred places where we've had bursts of success.
-But you're right -- it doesn't last more than a few years.
+But you're right, it doesn't last more than a few years.
 As soon as something starts happening, the pastor moves on, the budget is cut, or something else applies the brakes.
 We feel like we're always playing catch up.
 That's why we came to your house today, so you could bestow some wisdom!"
 We felt like six-year-old kids on the first day of school.

 "First, look at results," he advised.
 "Don't let yourself be mesmerized by theories.
 Some people tell me that New Testament churches met in homes, so if we're biblical we have to do the same.
 House churches are fine, but they tend to run their course and go away.
 You have to visit a developing country to find home-based churches that last more than a decade.
-Whether we like it or not, the political and social realities of America are a far cry from first-century Palestine.

 "Others have a preference for the worship and ministry style of Methodists in 1901.
 I like to remind them that pretty much everyone who went to church in 1901 no longer attends.
 You don't need to alter the gospel, but the way you do church must constantly change in order to be effective.
 "Second, in pretty much every city in America," he continued, "God has raised up prevailing churches.
 They never stop reaching more of the lost and making more disciples.
 Their highest concern is the person who doesn't know God.
 When you attend on the weekend, you step into a welcome, friendly environment.
 You experience energy and joy.
 Everything they do - the music, the preaching, their use of technology and the arts - is exceptional.
 You learn to expect a transformational message.
 A high percentage of those who attend don't have a church background.

 "But that's just the tip of the iceberg.
 Look beneath the surface and you'll find the church is a Spirit-filled body of people who are increasingly devoted to God.
 People truly care for one another.
 They love their church so they invite their friends.
-And supernatural life change happens constantly."2
+And supernatural life change happens constantly."

-When thousands of congregations underperform, you need to open your eyes and look at the system.
+When thousands of congregations underperform, you need to look at the system.

 "Let me make it simple."
-Dr. Schaller scooted forward in his chair and doubled his intensity.
+Dr. Schaller doubled his intensity.
 "Systems produce what they are designed to produce.
-When a single congregation doesn't fulfill its ministry potential, you might need to replace the pastor or send him for some training.
-But when thousands of congregations underperform, you need to open your eyes and look at the system."
+When a single congregation doesn't fulfill its potential, you might need to replace the pastor or send him for some training.
+But when thousands of congregations underperform, you need to look at the system."
 The two conference presidents in the room squirmed and longed for the golf course.